ta05/ChinDash/README.md

 ChinDash was built on a MERN stack using a mysql database to store the Album Data.

+## Installation

+Fork the repository and open a terminal.
+Go to the repo's directory and run `npm install` to install the required packages.
+Run `npm run dev` to run the React app.

+To interact with the database, you will need to establish your mysql database.
+In your mysql cli or workbench run `data/Chinook_MySQL.sql` to create and populate the Chinook database.
+Finally, create a `.env` file in the root directory and create the following variables:

+- DB_HOST=\<your database host>
+- DB_PORT=\<your database port>
+- DB_NAME=\<your database name>
+- DB_USER=\<your database username>
+- DB_PASS=\<your database password>

+Within the `.env` file, you may also add a variable `PORT` for the server, but this is optional.
+The server will run on port 3002 by default.

 ## Technology
 - [React.js](https://react.dev/)
 - [Node.js](https://nodejs.org/en)